Emmanuel-Agyemang-rgb/Emmanuel-Agyemang-rgb.github.io/README.md

 ## Key Insights

-- Overall churn sits at **20.4%** — high enough to matter, but concentrated in a few clear pockets rather than spread evenly
+- Overall churn sits at 20.4% — high enough to matter, but concentrated in a few clear pockets rather than spread evenly
-- **Product count is the strongest signal in the data**: churn is just 7.6% at 2 products, but jumps to 82.7% at 3 and 100% at 4 — over-selling without matching service is actively pushing people out
+- Product count is the strongest signal in the data: churn is just 7.6% at 2 products, but jumps to 82.7% at 3 and 100% at 4 — over-selling without matching service is actively pushing people out
-- **Germany churns at 32.4%**, roughly double France and Spain.This points to a market-specific issue, not a random blip
+- Germany churns at 32.4%, roughly double France and Spain.
+This points to a market-specific issue, not a random blip
-- **Inactive members churn almost twice as often** as active ones (26.9% vs 14.3%), and churned customers carry *higher* average balances (€91K vs €73K).
+- Inactive members churn almost twice as often as active ones (26.9% vs 14.3%), and churned customers carry *higher* average balances (€91K vs €73K).
 The bank is often losing its more valuable, disengaged customers
-- **Risk climbs sharply with age**, peaking at 56.2% in the 51-60 band, while tenure alone barely moves the needle
+- Risk climbs sharply with age, peaking at 56.2% in the 51-60 band, while tenure alone barely moves the needle

 ## Recommendations